University of Michigan

 When you re-enter the United States, you should expect more thorough screening procedures at airports and other ports of entry.
 Your identity and the validity of your visa and immigration document I-20 or DS-2019 will be checked against U.S. law enforcement databases.

-You may also be subject to in-depth questioning about your immigration status, travel history, the purpose of your visit, background, and other issues, and potentially inspection of personal belongings and luggage, photocopying of documents, etc. You can potentially be delayed by a “secondary inspection” if you do not have proper documents, had some previous immigration problem or error, or simply fall under certain criteria or circumstance.
+You may also be subject to in-depth questioning about your immigration status, travel history, the purpose of your visit, background, and other issues, and, potentially, inspection of personal belongings and luggage, photocopying of documents, etc. You may be delayed by a “secondary inspection” if you do not have proper documents, had some previous immigration problem or error, or if you simply fall under certain criteria or circumstances.

 During these entry procedures, it is best to be honest, patient, and courteous with all U.S. government officials, even if they are not so with you.
 Remain patient and answer all questions clearly.
 If you do not understand a question, make sure that you ask for clarification before answering.
 Omission or misrepresentation of information can cause serious problems.